International Jugglers' Association: Conventions and competitions

 The International Jugglers' Association holds the largest week-long juggling festival in North America.
 (The largest juggling festival in the world is the European Juggling Convention, started in 1978 and whose founders were members of the International Jugglers' Association).

 The convention is held in a different city each year during mid-to-late July since 1948.
 There were also additional winter conventions in the 90s.
-Aside from the competitions, at the convention there are shows open to the public in which professional jugglers perform, and workshops are taught by jugglers of all skill levels.
+Aside from the competitions, at the convention there are: shows open to the public in which professional jugglers perform; workshops taught by jugglers of all skill levels; and a gym in which hobbyists through professionals get together to juggle.

 The organization maintains lists of IJA record-holders, and IJA competitors.

-IJA Stage Championship
+IJA Juggling Championships

-The IJA's Stage Championships are the formal world juggling championships that offers medals and prize money for juggling performances.
+The IJA's Juggling Championships are the formal world juggling championships that offers medals and prize money for juggling performances.
 These competitions are held during the week at the IJA's annual festival, held in the summer.
-There are three categories of IJA Stage Championships: Individuals (individual competitors), Teams (two or more people per team) and Juniors (individuals 17 years old or younger).
+There are three divisions in the IJA Juggling Championships: Individuals (individual competitors), Teams (two or more people per team) and Juniors (individuals 17 years old or younger).
 The first annual world juggling championships were held at the Sheraton West Hotel in Los Angeles in 1969.